Appasus

-Appasus is a genus of giant water bugs (family Belostomatidae) found in freshwater habitats in Asia and Africa.
+Appasus (from अप् and पशु) is a genus of giant water bugs (family Belostomatidae) found in freshwater habitats in Asia and Africa.

 Giant water bugs exhibit male parental care.
 In Appasus and other species in the subfamily Belostomatinae (but not subfamily Lethocerinae), the female glues the eggs onto the male's back, and the male tends them until the eggs hatch.